CurveDocs/curve-docs/docs/block-oracle/BlockOracle.md

 # **Committers**

-This section details the management and querying of committers—externally owned accounts (EOAs) or contracts authorized to participate in the block hash commitment process.
 Committers are tracked on-chain and are required for consensus operations.
 Only the contract owner can modify the committer set; all users can query committer status.

 ## Managing Committers